adjust/ios_sdk/README.md

 }
 ```

+If you want to track all revenues in the same currency you might want to use
+[AEPriceMatrix][AEPriceMatrix] to do simple tier based currency conversion.

 ### 8. Receive delegate callbacks

 Every time your app tries to track a session, an event or some revenue, you can